 NOTE 1 - DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 SUBSEQUENT EVENTS

-Management has evaluated subsequent events through October 27, 2020, which is the date these financial statements were available to be issued.
-All subsequent events requiring recognition or disclosure have been incorporated into these financial statements.
+Management has evaluated subsequent events through October 29, 2021, which is the date these financial statements were available to be issued.
+No events requiring recognition or disclosure in the financial statements have been identified.